 The bowel preparation can upset your diabetes temporarily.
 A nurse will contact you with advice on how to manage your diabetes whilst you are fasting.
-If you have not been contacted, please contact us on the telephone numbers on page 4 of this leaflet under Contact us and ask to speak to the pre-admission nurses.
+If you have not been contacted, please contact us on the telephone numbers on page 4 of this leaflet under Contact us.
 Alternatively, you may wish to speak to your diabetic nurse for advice.
-Page 5 of 9